Jannkar/turtle_nest/README.md

 turtle-nest
 ```

+### New package creation
+Set a new or existing workspace for your ROS 2 packages in the UI.
-Fill in the necessary information in the GUI to create a new ROS 2 package.
+Select "Create New Package" and fill in the necessary information to create a new ROS 2 package.

 After the package has been created, build and source the new package as normal: